How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 Now I think:

-Can Squarespace display the page while a Cloudflare Worker handles the logic?
+Can Squarespace display the page while something lightweight handles the logic?

 Final notes

-This is not the only way to do it.
+This is not the easiest way to take payments on Squarespace.

-Stripe Payment Links and Stripe Buy Buttons are easier.
+Stripe Payment Links and Stripe Buy Buttons are much simpler.

-But I wanted the checkout to live on the page.
+But I wanted the checkout to live directly on the page.

-I wanted something that felt closer to a custom checkout tool, without paying monthly for another platform.
+I wanted something that felt closer to a custom checkout experience without paying monthly for another platform.

 This setup gave me that.